According to the JAMA study by Marlin Schul and The American School of Epidemiology ROOT CAUSE & CONTRIBUTING FACTORS

 Varicose veins are large, bulging, and rope-like in appearance, are usually seen in the legs, and frequently accompanied by pain or discomfort.

 Spider veins are smaller, thread-like, or tree-like in appearance, and are usually seen just under the surface of the skin in the legs and face.
 Similar to varicose veins, spider veins on the face, hands and limbs can be accompanied by pain.

 The sooner the treatment, the quicker to overall better health.

-Vein conditions that are seemingly cosmetic are often caused by a progressive underlying vein disease that could lead to more serious conditions if left untreated.
+Vein conditions that are seemingly cosmetic are often caused by a progressive underlying vein disease that could lead to more serious vein conditions if left untreated.
 The more quickly people seek treatment, the lesser the chance of developing more symptoms and of needing even more extensive treatment.
-So once you understand the root cause of your vein condition, the next step is finding the right treatment plan.
+So once you understand the root cause of your vein condition, the next step is finding the right vein disease treatment plan.

 *Management of Varicose Veins and Venous Insufficiency, 2012 American Medical Association and Chronic Venous Disease in an Ethically Diverse Population, American Journal of Epidemiology.